 As much as possible, we intend to go beyond merely reporting what happens here, but to put news and events in context, and to explain why things happen.
 We have a knowledgeable, accomplished staff devoted to bringing you news and information, but we want and need your participation.
 We want to be your eyes and ears in the community and invite you to be ours.

-You can hear summaries of our news of the day weekday mornings and afternoons on four local radio stations: WUIN – The Penguin 98.3FM, WBNE – The Bone 103.7FM, WLTT & WNTB -Port City Radio 93.7FM & 106.3FM and WSFM – Bach Radio – 95.9FM & 1180AM. *So, welcome to your hometown news source powered by your hometown radio stations.
+You can hear summaries of our news of the day weekday mornings and afternoons on our local radio stations: WUIN – The Penguin 98.3FM and WUDE – The Dude 93.7FM & 106.3FM.
+So, welcome to your hometown news source powered by your hometown radio stations.
 We’re excited to share your hometown with you and we thank you for visiting us to read the latest news.

-And some more folks whose words you read and voices you hear:
+Learn more about the folks whose words you read and voices you hear: